datastax/astrapy/README.md

 export ASTRA_DB_SECONDARY_KEYSPACE="..."
 ```

+#### "Idiomatic" testing

-Tests can be started in various ways:
+Tests can be started in various ways: mostly `make tests-idiomatic`, but also:

 ```bash
 # test the "idiomatic" layer